Venice, Randwick: Venice

 The Sands Directory of 1893 contains the first listing of a resident for No. 66 is a Mrs Nicholson and the next year a Mrs. Maquire for the next two years.
 It is interesting to note that the building does not appeared to have been lived in by Stephen Gee for more than six years.

 From 1897 to 1906 the name Venice appears in the Sands Directory with resident G.H.
 Holmes.
 It is possible that Holmes was a lessee during these 9 years.
 From 1909 to 1919 a number of different names are listed as residents for the ten years.
 In 1920 Venice is referred to for the first time in the Directory as Venice Flats with four residents listed.
 During this time it was altered considerably during its conversion to four self-contained units.

-In 1979 Venice is purchased by Dr H. M. Kalmuth for a family home and restoration is commenced in the 1980s.
+In 1979 Venice is purchased by Dr H. M. Kalmath and his wife Kasturi Kalmath for a family home and restoration is commenced in the 1980s.
 Following representations by the Randwick Historical Society expressing concern over the dilapidated condition of Venice an Interim Heritage Order was made over the property on 27 July 1979.

 At its meeting of 7 May 1981 the Heritage Council of NSW resolved to recommend that a Permanent Conservation Order should be made over the property.
 On 10 July 1981 the then Minister for Planning and Environment the Hon.
 Eric Bedford MP approved the making of a Permanent Conservation Order.
 An objection to the proposed Order was subsequently lodged and a Commission of Inquiry was set for 11 February 1982.
 Following further discussions, the objector withdrew their objection to the making of the Permanent Conservation Order.
 A Permanent Conservation Order was made over the property on 15 May 1982 and it was transferred to the State Heritage Register on 2 April 1999.